-^{} Ancient Indian Education.
-Oxford University Press, 1918.
+\Ancient Indian Education.
+Oxford University Press, 1918. † Op. cit. p.

-[†] Op. cit., p.
 27.

-Later on (between the sixth and fourth centuries before Christ), Kshatriya education came to attract special attention.
+Later on (between the 6th and the 4th centuries before Christ), Kshatriya education came to attract special attention.
 The science of politics had grown up.
-'The education of the young Indian nobles was not inferior to that of the European knights in the times of chivalry...
-The idea that the king and the nobles had a duty to perform to society in the protection of the weak, and that their position was not one so much of glory and of ease as of service to others, is very prominent. ‡
+'The education of the young Indian nobles was not inferior to that of the European knights in the times of chivalry....
+The idea that the king and the nobles had a duty to perform to society in the protection of the weak, and that their position was not one so much of glory and of ease as of service to others, is very prominent.'